ziv/cho/README.md

 <img src="./assets/cho.svg"  alt="CHO" width="200"/>

-## Decorators
+## Modern Decorators

-A tiny decorators based framework using the [TC39 stage 3 proposal](https://github.com/tc39/proposal-decorators) for decorators.
+A tiny decorators based framework using the [TC39 stage 3 proposal](https://github.com/tc39/proposal-decorators) decorators.

 The JS decorators are different from TypeScript decorators, and they are not compatible with each other.